Learning to Infer Parameterized Representations of Plants from 3D Scans

-We aim to obtain a tree-like parametric representation $\lstring$ in the form of an L-String from an input point cloud $\pointcloud$ that stems from an unstructured 3D scan of a plant.
-Learning a direct regression from the space of 3D point clouds to the space $\lstringspace$ of L-Strings is a difficult problem, as the point clouds have varying number of points and are unstructured, and as the L-Strings varies both in discrete (\ie number and type of modules) and continuous (\ie values of the parameters describing angles and lengths) ways.
+Our goal is to infer an L-String $\lstring$ from an input 3D scan of a plant represented as point cloud $\pointcloud$.
+Learning a direct regression from the space of 3D point clouds to the space $\lstringspace$ of L-Strings is difficult, as point clouds have varying numbers of points and are unstructured, and as L-Strings vary both in discrete (\ie number and type of modules) and continuous (\ie values of the angle and length parameters) ways.

-To address this problem, we combine an RvNN learned on $\lstringspace$ with an encoder that maps a point cloud to $\latentspace$, as shown in Fig.~\ref{fig:pipeline}.
-During training, we first learn the latent space $\latentspace$ that allows to represent L-Strings of a fixed plant species.
-This allows to represent 3D plants of varying shapes, with different number of organs, and different skeletal structures using latent representations $\latentcode \in \latentspace$, and is explained in Sec.~\ref{method:lstring}.
-Second, we train a neural network called point cloud encoder that maps an input point cloud $\pointcloud$ to a point $\latentcode \in \latentspace$, as outlined in Sec.~\ref{method:3d}).
-During inference, the input point cloud $\pointcloud$ is encoded in the latent space as a point $\latentcode$ using the point cloud encoder, and subsequently decoded to an L-String using the recursive decoder, as detailed in Sec.~\ref{method:infer}.
+To address this problem, we combine an RvNN learned on $\lstringspace$ with an encoder that maps a point cloud to a latent space $\latentspace$, as shown in Fig.~\ref{fig:pipeline}.
+During training, we first learn the latent space $\latentspace$ that allows to represent L-Strings of a fixed plant species, see Sec.~\ref{method:lstring}.
+Second, we train a neural network called point cloud encoder that maps an input point cloud $\pointcloud$ to a point $\latentcode \in \latentspace$, see Sec.~\ref{method:3d}.
+During inference, the input point cloud $\pointcloud$ is encoded in $\latentcode \in \latentspace$ using the point cloud encoder, and subsequently decoded to an L-String using the recursive decoder, see Sec.~\ref{method:infer}.